 Some of the questions you encounter during your interview may be standard ones about work experience, your perceived strengths and weaknesses, or other personality-assessing topics.
 Others will be tailored to being a fit on the L+D floor.

-To help you prepare, we asked Elizabeth Rochin, Ph.D., RN, NE-BC, vice president of nursing for the Association of Women's Health, Obstetric & Neonatal Nurses, to weigh in on some questions and answers for interviews that labor and delivery nurses typically encounter.
+To help you prepare, we asked Elizabeth Rochin, PhD, RN, NE-BC, president of the National Perinatal Information Center, to weigh in on some questions and answers for interviews that labor and delivery nurses typically encounter.

 For many labor and delivery nurses, helping pregnant women deliver their babies is a calling.
 The position requires a high level of understanding of labor physiology and how to care for patients, but the emotional connections you develop with your patients makes it a job like no other.